The Wolf Among Us 2

-The Wolf Among Us 2 is an upcoming episodic graphic adventure game being developed and published by Telltale Games with the assistance of AdHoc Studio, a studio that consists of former Telltale staff.
+The Wolf Among Us 2 is an upcoming episodic adventure game developed and published by LCG Entertainment, which acquired the Telltale Games brand name in 2018.
 It is a sequel to the 2013 game The Wolf Among Us, with the title taking place six months following the events of the previous title.
+Until 2023, AdHoc Studio was contracted to develop the game for Telltale and had scripted the full season, but pulled out due to creative differences.

 Development

 When The Wolf Among Us was completed by July 2014, Telltale Games had thought of doing a second season, but they had already committed to the projects leading to Tales from the Borderlands, Minecraft: Story Mode, and Game of Thrones.
 The company was aware of a strong interest in a second season through the intervening years, and they were looking for the right time to develop it.

-A second yet-to-be-named season was announced during the July 2017 San Diego Comic Con and was originally set to premiere in 2018 for personal computers, consoles, and mobile devices.
-Both Adam Harrington and Erin Yvette were to return to voice Bigby Wolf and Snow White, respectively.
-Stauffer said that Season Two would not resolve the apparent cliffhanger related to Nerissa's connection to Faith; he said that it was meant to be ending similar to a film noir work that made the viewer think about the implications, but never saw this themselves as a cliffhanger.
+A second yet-to-be-named season was announced at San Diego Comic-Con 2017 and was originally set to premiere in 2018 for personal computers, consoles, and mobile devices.
+Both Adam Harrington and Erin Yvette were to reprise their roles as Bigby Wolf and Snow White, respectively.
+Job Stauffer said that Season Two would not resolve the apparent cliffhanger related to Nerissa's connection to Faith; he said that it was meant to be ending similar to a film noir work that made the viewer think about the implications, but never saw this themselves as a cliffhanger.
 Instead, Season 2 would have continued on with more narrative related to Bigby and Snow White.

 By May 2018, Telltale announced that due to recent internal studio issues, they had to push back the release of the sequel until 2019.
 In September 2018, Telltale had a majority studio closure due to "insurmountable challenges", cancelling The Wolf Among Us' second season among other projects in development.